irfan-eternal/irfan-eternal.github.io/content/posts/Analysing .NET AsyncRAT using dnSpy/index.en.md

       print(decrypted_text)

  ```
  I tried de4dot and Powershell Scripts(Invoke) to decrypt the Config the Data but they failed.
-You can also Decrypt the Config by debugginh But you to need to pass all the Ant-Analysis checks
+You can also decrypt the Config by debugging but you to need to pass all the Anti-Analysis checks

 Next we will look at the Capabilities of the AsyncRAT Sample

 ### Anti-VM Technique

-The Sample uses WMI Queries to Check the Manufacturer Details and check if it contains VM related strings like VirtualBox, vmware, VIRTUAL . if this is the case The malware Exits
+The Sample uses WMI Queries to check the manufacturer details and check if it contains VM related strings like VirtualBox, vmware, VIRTUAL . if this is the case the malware Exits
 ![Anti-VM.PNG](Anti-VM.PNG)

 ### Anti-Debugging Technique

-The Sample get the Current Process Handle and uses CheckRemoteDebuggerPresent API to Check if there is any remote Debugger is Attached to the Process . if this is the case The malware Exits
+The Sample get the current process handle and uses CheckRemoteDebuggerPresent API to Check if there is any remote Debugger is Attached to the Process . if this is the case The malware Exits
 ![Anti_debugging.PNG](Anti_debugging.PNG)

 ### Anti-Sandbox Technique